ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 {{Section 3.3 of HTTP-DGRAM}}.

-Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY update its local state about what its peer is willing to route (subject to local policy), such as by installing entries in a routing table.
+Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY update its local state regarding what its peer is willing to route (subject to local policy), such as by installing entries in a routing table.

 Each ROUTE_ADVERTISEMENT contains the full list of address ranges.
 If multiple